Manchester United can forget about signing Fati - Barcelona's teenage sensation is unsellable | Goal.com

 It was another one of those evenings for Griezmann, who, just as he had in last weekend's win at Mallorca, looked lost in the centre-forward role in a three-man attack.

-Once again, it wasn't for the want of trying and Griezmann was desperately unfortunate to see a goal disallowed midway through the second half when Nelson Semedo was deemed to have played a foot offside.
+Once again, it wasn't for the want of trying and Griezmann was desperately unfortunate to see a goal disallowed midway through the second half when Nelson Semedo was deemed to have been offside.

 However, another blank will only increase the pressure on the €120 million (£107m/$135m) signing, particularly as Luis Suarez is fit again, Martin Braithwaite got off the mark against Mallorca and Fati left his mark here.

-Fati, of course, is being carefully managed by Setien, who withdrew the youngster after 52 minutes.
+Fati, of course, is being carefully managed by Setien, who withdrew the youngster after 52 minutes as a precautionary measure because of his recent minor injury issues.
 His talent was once again there for all to see, though.

 As well as opening the scoring with a sweet right-footed strike from the edge of the area, he also provoked panic in the Leganes defence with his pace and dribbling skills.